Scotland Flag

 Walk west out of the car park to Tulipan Crescent and the brown Crags Path waymarker.
 Turn right to pass the smart house on the left, not shown, to discover... the path has been taped off!

 Not in a murder scene kind of way, a storm in late 2015 toppled some trees, you see, and the path isn't expected to reopen until summer 2016.
+Saying that, they're no strangers to it blowing a hoolie around here so this might apply to any time in the 21st century.

-That means it will have reopened and the right way is left but today requires a right to keep on the clear track through the trees, postponing that uphill haul, for now.
+If the path is open, the right way is left but today requires a right to keep on the clear track through the trees, postponing that uphill haul, for now.

 After about half-a-mile, you'll start to gain some proper height with a get-your-breath-back pausing view down to Callander and the quarry and lake at Cambusmore.